gohouse/gorose/README.md

 // use struct
 db.Table(&user).Select()
 db.Table(&users).Where("id",1).Limit(10).Select()
-// use string instead struct
+// use string instead of struct db.Table("users").Where("id",1).First()
-db.Table("users").Where("id",1).First()

 // select id as uid,name,age from users where id=1 order by id desc limit 10